 Source: March 15, 1903 Sunday Star (thanks, Jerry T :) -- Union Twp. has sold the following school houses & lots -- Vail, house and ground, to Wm.
 McClamroch, $209.

-The Valley School was located in Clark Township - thanks to Bill Boone for providing the picture :)
+The Valley School was located in Clark Township, northeast of Ladoga on the Lee Brookshire farm - thanks to Bill Boone for providing the picture :)

 WALNUT GROVE (Brown Township)